c-dilks/clas12-env/README.md

 # clas12-env
 [![Build Status](https://github.com/jeffersonlab/clas12-env/workflows/clas12-env-ci/badge.svg)](https://github.com/jeffersonlab/clas12-env/actions)

 This is a [modulefile](https://modules.sourceforge.net/)-based environment setup for CLAS12 software.
-The main branch is deployed on CVMFS for running software at JLab, on the Open Science Grid, or on any supported operating system with CVMFS access.
+The main branch is deployed on CVMFS for running at JLab, on the Open Science Grid, or on any supported operating system with CVMFS access.

 Note:
 - *The shell "setup.\*sh" files are deprecated and will be removed by 2025*.
 They are only temporary for backward compatibility.